Physical and Emotional Readiness Signs for Potty Training - Baby Chick

 3. Social Awareness

 Social awareness is another emotional factor to consider.
-Does your toddler have an awareness of other children and attempt to do things that they do?
+Does your toddler show awareness of other children and attempt to imitate their actions?
 This usually becomes apparent around 18 months as well.
 This is the foundation for his own social identity.
-He will start to be aware that other children his age are not wearing pull-ups and desire to be like them.
-When your child is at this stage, potty training is easier.
+They will start to be aware that other children their age are not wearing pull-ups and desire to be like them.
+When your child reaches this stage, potty training becomes easier.

 One way to identify emotional readiness for potty training is to observe your toddler’s response to the concept of potty training.
-Does he initiate sitting on the potty or run away from it?
-Does he become excited when you talk about it, or does he cry?
-His reaction will tell you a lot.
+Do they initiate sitting on the potty or run away from it?
+Do they become excited when you talk about it, or do they cry?
+Their reaction will reveal a great deal.

 Share